 when Jesus was born.
 In no way can “d” be allowed!
 I hear someone saying,

 did I say this test was fair?

 14. The correct answer is "b", but “a” is also correct (“two

 brothers”) because I didn’t say “only two”.

-Matthew 13:55-56 mentions four brothers and at least two sisters of Jesus.
-The Bible doesn’t
+Matthew 13:55-56 mentions four brothers and at least three sisters

 give the exact number, but “d” is incorrect unless you can prove “a” and “b” to be wrong.
 Agreed?